ivanthelad/cert-manager-clusterissuer-policy/README.md

 In our policies case ClusterIssuer can be used accessed and checked the certifcate is allowe to reference it.~~

-# install GK  and Test
+# Install GK  and Test

+***Note:  is only applicable if you want to test the  data-sync based approach on the OSS project***

- installing the oss project as its quick to test rego deployments than via azure policy
+ Installing the oss project as its quick to test rego deployments than via azure policy.
+Testing time with Azure policy is excessive so it quicker to validate rego rules against a local cluster with GK installed
  ```
  helm repo add gatekeeper https://open-policy-agent.github.io/gatekeeper/charts
  helm install gatekeeper/gatekeeper --name-template=gatekeeper --namespace gatekeeper-system --create-namespace